miohtama/capitalgram/posts/firstpost.md

 ---
 title: A new dawn, a new company
-description: This is the first post on my new company blog
+description: First post!
+longDescription: I am setting up the company website.
+If you managed to scroll this far down, you have seen all.
 date: 2018-05-01
 tags:
   - another-tag